8 Types of Blogs and Bloggers. What Type is Yours?

 An affiliate blogger typically writes review posts on affiliate products.
 Some will write many reviews on one website, while others will create websites dedicated to promoting one particular affiliate product.
 SEO is an important part of the process, as an affiliate blogger needs their reviews to rank first in search results.

-Success for an affiliate blogger is ensuring that their affiliate product reviews are read by those who are likely to purchase those products.
-They also work towards building a large mailing list to promote affiliate product launches with dedicated subscribers.
-Most affiliate marketers will tell you that their email list is the main source of their revenue.
+Success for an affiliate blogger is ensuring that their affiliate product reviews read by those who are likely to purchase those products.
+They also work towards building an extensive mailing list to promote affiliate product launches with dedicated subscribers.
+Some affiliate marketers will tell you that their email list is the primary source of their revenue.

-Freelance bloggers are bloggers who are paid to create content for other businesses.
+Freelance bloggers are those who are paid for providing services, for example writing content for other businesses.
 If you are looking for a way to get paid for writing as a service and have experience in blogging, freelance blogging is the way to go.

 Freelance bloggers cover topics provided by their clients.
 Some market themselves as experts in a particular industry or niche, while others market themselves as general writers who can cover anything with a bit of research.
 Experts within a particular industry or niche tend to be able to charge more than general writers.

-Success for a freelance blogger is to build a portfolio that makes them attractive to entrepreneurs and businesses who need quality content written for their business blog.
-With exception to ghostwriters, freelance bloggers can use their work for other clients as a springboard to gain new clients.
-As they become more in demand, freelance bloggers can raise their rates to earn more for less work.
+Success for a freelance blogger is to build a portfolio that makes them attractive to entrepreneurs and businesses who need quality content written for their company blog.
+With the exception of ghostwriters, freelance bloggers can use their work for other clients as a springboard to gain new customers.
+As they become more in demand, freelance bloggers can get bigger contracts and earn a living as a freelancer.